icerpc/icerpc-docs/pages/icerpc-core/dispatch/incoming-request.md

 ## Request features

 It is common for the dispatchers in a dispatch pipeline to transmit information to each other during a dispatch.
-These dispatchers get and set request features for these communications.
+These dispatchers get and set request features (C# link) for these communications.

 You can also use these features to communicate with your service code.

-In C#, if you install the dispatch information middleware, it sets the `IDispatchInformationFeature` and you can retrieve this feature in your code:
+For example, if you install the dispatch information middleware, it sets the `IDispatchInformationFeature` and you can retrieve this feature in your code:

 ```csharp
 // In Slice service implementation